 In New Jersey, Pennsylvania, Delaware and the Eastern Shore of Maryland summer bugs can be a problem.
-Ticks, mosquitoes, ants and stinging insects can all be nuisances both inside and outside your home.
+Ticks, mosquitoes, ants, and stinging insects can all be nuisances both inside and outside your home.
 But as summer comes to a close, there’s another insect that is going to become a problem for folks in NJ, PA, MD, and DE, and this is the stink bug.
-In fact, some researchers believe that 2013 will bring an explosion in the stink bug population, with farms and homeowners along the East Coast seeing a significant portion of the population increase.
-This invasive insect was introduced into PA in the late ‘90s and it has been spreading throughout New England, the mid-Atlantic coast and other parts of the US ever since.
+In fact, some researchers believe that this year will bring an explosion in the stink bug population, with farms and homeowners along the East Coast seeing a significant portion of the population increase.
+This invasive insect was introduced into PA in the late ‘90s and it has been spreading throughout New England, the mid-Atlantic coast, and other parts of the US ever since.
 During the summer, they feed on a variety of fruit and ornamental trees, often causing problems for farmers.
 In the autumn, they huddle around the south-facing walls of structures, looking for a place to spend the winter.
-If they can find entry points, they will begin entering homes, office buildings and warehouses, looking for shelter during the colder months.
+If they can find entry points, they will begin entering homes, office buildings, and warehouses, looking for shelter during the colder months.
 Are you ready for the stink bug invasion?
-Here are a few tips to prevent stink bugs from entering your home from the local extermination experts at Viking Pest Control.
+Here are a few tips to prevent stink bugs from entering your home or business from the local extermination experts at Viking Pest Control.

 To prevent stink bugs, following these tips is essential:

-- Contact a pest control professional, like Viking Pest, to apply the appropriate pest control treatment to the exterior of your home before these insects become a problem.
+Contact a pest control professional, like Viking Pest, to apply the appropriate pest control treatment to the exterior of your home or business before these insects become a problem.
 Knowledgeable exterminators like the professionals at Viking Pest Control know the appropriate time and place to apply these treatments to prevent these pests from entering your structure in the fall.